The Shir Libeynu School: (for ages 7-11)

 The Bnei Mitzvah Learning Enrichment Program

-Our next b’nei mitzvah learning enrichment program will begin in the autumn of 2017, when we will welcome a small cohort of candidates.
+For 2018/2019: We are recruiting families with young people who are at least age 13 in 2018 to early 2020.
+Our next b’nei mitzvah program will begin in the autumn of 2018, when we will welcome a small cohort of candidates.

 Our B’nei Mitzvah learning enrichment teacher is Elise Eisenkraft Klein, who graduated from McGill with a degree in Jewish history and Women & Gender studies, and is now in the Master of Teaching program at OISE (U of T).
 She previously worked as a teacher at a progressive Jewish Sunday school, and one-on-one with children of many backgrounds and learning styles.
 Elise has been involved in Klezmer music scenes and Jewish cultural and artistic communities for many years, including at the annual Klezkanada retreat.
 As a member of the Jewstice League Klezmer Ensemble, she has performed at Shir Libeynu functions and other gigs in Toronto and Montreal.
 Elise has attended our shul with her family for more than 18 years, where she has volunteered with our children’s programs and as a violin accompanist to the choir and chazzan.